-For For the For the Nine Months End Nine Months Ended September 30, Year Ended December 31, (in whole numbers) 2020 2019 2019 2018 2017 Number of markets (at period end) 21 20 21 18 6
+Nine Months End led September 30, Year Ended December 31, (in whole numbers) 2020 2019 2019 2018 2017 Number of markets (at period end) 21 20 21 18 6

 Our markets today cover only approximately 1.1 million of the total 5.3 million existing home transactions that occur each year in the United States.
 As such, we believe there is a meaningful opportunity to grow our business by expanding our geographic coverage.
 Based on our 21 markets launched to date, we believe our business model and pricing capabilities allow us to service the majority of our total addressable market